Table of Contents

 Business Line of Credit

-A line of credit can be used by businesses of all sizes to help manage cash flow and other working capital expenses.
+A business line of credit can be used by businesses of all sizes to help manage cash flow and other working capital expenses.
 A creditor gives you access to funding up to an approved amount, with interest charged only on unpaid balances.

 Repayment terms for a business line of credit differ from traditional loans because borrowers are not charged interest on the whole amount they’re approved for; you only pay interest on what you spend, similar to a credit card.

-Some lines of credit end once the entire amount is borrowed and paid back in full, while others are known as revolving credit.
 With revolving lines of credit, the approved credit limit replenishes after the balance is paid in full, allowing borrowers to have access to funds for extended periods of time.

 Equipment Financing

-Long-term equipment financing can be an option to consider for well-established businesses that want to invest in equipment.
+Equipment financing can be an option to consider for well-established businesses that want to invest in equipment.
 This may include machinery, vehicles, medical devices, and office equipment.
 With this type of loan, the equipment itself acts as collateral.

 Loan terms can range from several months to 10 or more years.
 They may match the amount of time a business expects to make use of the equipment.
 The potential benefit of purchasing expensive equipment with a five-year business loan, for example, comes if your business can still get the items it needs to function and grow without the financial stress of a large, one-time purchase.